 The Europa League is the football equivalent of a hungover Sunday league session.
 Big clubs getting bantered for being here, playing teams with names that sound like keyboard smashes.
-It’s not the Champions League, but you’re still gonna tune in.
+It’s not the Champions League, but you’re still going to tune in.
 Because European football is European football.

-The 2025-26 season promises more of that madness.
-From group stage trips to parts of Europe you’ve never heard of, to knockout games where a slip-up costs you everything, the Europa League has its own weird charm.
-It’s chaos football and we’re here for all of it.
+Now they head to the Champions League, and a fresh set of clubs inherit the madness for the 2026/27 season.
+Group stage trips to parts of Europe you’ve never heard of, knockout games where one slip costs you everything.
+It’s got its own weird charm, and we’re here for all of it.

 Big screens everywhere.
 No dodgy streams, no buffering, no missing the away days in countries you didn’t even know had a league.

-Burgers, beers, and bar snacks to keep you going through 90 minutes of madness.
+Burgers, beers, and bar snacks to keep you going through 90 minutes of chaos.

-Fans from everywhere turning Belushi’s into the liveliest midweek football spot you’ll find.
+Fans from everywhere making Belushi’s the liveliest midweek football spot you’ll find.

-Private booths if you’re trying to hide your shame when your Premier League club is getting bodied by a team you’ve only ever seen on FIFA.
+Private booths for when you need to hide your shame after your Premier League club gets bodied by a team you’ve only ever seen on FIFA.

-The Europa League is like a long-haul flight — not everyone wants to be on it, but once you’re there, you might as well enjoy the ride.
-Knockouts are where the tension gets real.
+The Europa League is like a long-haul flight.
+Not everyone wants to be on it, but once you’re there, you might as well enjoy the ride.
+The knockouts are where the tension gets real.
 You’re either heading to the final or heading for a punchline.

 We’re showing the Europa League across all our venues: